Carnivore Meatballs

 Calories: 146kcalCarbohydrates: 0.2gProtein: 10gFat: 11gSaturated Fat: 4gPolyunsaturated Fat: 0.4gMonounsaturated Fat: 5gTrans Fat: 1gCholesterol: 56mgSodium: 344mgPotassium: 146mgFiber: 0.02gSugar: 0.04gVitamin A: 49IUVitamin C: 0.01mgCalcium: 45mgIron: 1mg

-Keyword Appetizers, Carnivore, Ground Beef, Ground Meat, Mains, Meatballs, Sides
+Keyword 30-Minute Meal, 60-Minutes or Less, Appetizers, Carnivore, Easy, Ground Beef, Ground Meat, Mains, Meal Prep, Meatballs, Quick, Simple

 Tried this recipe?Tag us @myradkitchen or tag #MRKrecipes!